cmsc426spring2019/cmsc426spring2019.github.io/graphseg.md

-Before we get into the details of our fixation-based approach, let’s consider a basic example of graph-based binary segmentation (binary segmentation = foreground/background) segmentation.
+Before we get into the details of our fixation-based approach, let’s consider a basic example of graph-based binary segmentation ("binary segmentation" = segmentation into foreground and background).

 In the broadest sense, graph-based segmentation represents an image as a graph G = (V, E): the vertices V are regions of the image, connected by edges E which are weighted based on some measure of pixel similarity.
-The source vertex *s *is connected to some pixels which are known to be in the background, and the sink *t *is connected to pixels known to be in the foreground (these pixels are identified beforehand).
+The source vertex *s* is connected to some pixels which are known to be in the background, and the sink *t* is connected to pixels known to be in the foreground (these pixels are identified beforehand).
 To segment the image, we find a [minimum-energy cut](https://www.cs.cmu.edu/~ckingsf/bioinfo-lectures/netflow.pdf)